akashicrecords4jee/akashicrecords4jee.github.io/_physics/basic-maths/vectors.md

 > How do we describe direction?

-Typically we would just point with out fingers or say "right" or "left", but clearly this would not make any sense for mathematical calculations.
+Typically we would just point with our fingers or say "right" or "left", but clearly this would not make any sense for mathematical calculations.
 We need a **robust, mathematical way** to represent direction.

 Although the concept of vectors taught in the modern way seems easy, we must first analyse **how they came to be.** You may skip [ahead](#the-concept) if the history does not spark your interests.